bigbigmdm/IMSProg/README.md

 ![SFDP](img/sr_nand_en.png)

-- The `Main menu -> Chip -> Security Registers` or `<Ctrl+U>` item is used to work with `SPI NOR Flash` nad `SPI NAND FLASH` security registers data.
+- The `Main menu -> Chip -> Security Registers` or `<Ctrl+U>` item is used to work with `SPI NOR Flash` and `SPI NAND FLASH` security registers data.
 This form allows reading, write, erase, save and load security register data from the computer.